KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 # Flexibility Statement

-The following formatting choices are intentionally not pinned at the protocol level and remain individual-document judgment calls:
+The following formatting choices are intentionally not pinned within this protocol and remain individual-document judgment calls:

 - bullet (`-`) contra numbered list selection,
 - subsection nesting depth (within the `#` / `##` / `###` structure),